covertnine/c9-starter/readme.txt

 == Upgrade Notice ==

+= 2.4.2 =
+* Updated single post header size settings may need to be saved again as we added large, small, and a hidden option in 2.4.1

 =2.2.7=
 * Updated font settings may require re-saving customizer fields for font selections to fix weight issues.